bcarlson/pwf/README.md

 Both formats are portable, version-controllable YAML files that can be shared across any fitness application.

+### Philosophy

+- **Your data, your choice.** PWF exists so you can move your workout data wherever you want.
+- **Unopinionated by design.** The spec defines structure, not workflow.
+Adopters decide how to use it.
+- **Language agnostic.** Works with any programming language (it's just YAML).
+Content can be in any human language (UTF-8).

 ## Quick Example

 ### Plan (Workout Template)